China uses new tactic in campaign against Taiwan with spy accusations | Politics

 China uses new tactic in campaign against Taiwan with spy accusations

-It has not been possible to reach any of the suspected spies for comment, and unclear if they have been permitted legal representation.
-China's Taiwan Affairs Office did not respond to a request for comment.
+The DPP had "stepped up their collusion with external anti-China forces, frequently creating incidents", she added, calling on it to stop "harming the overall interests of the Chinese people".
+The arrests have raised concerns in Taiwan about safety of its people in China.

-Wang Ting-yu, a senior DPP lawmaker who sits on parliament's foreign affairs and defence committee, said the cases should serve as a warning to Taiwanese wishing to visit China.
-"Think of the risks ... any Taiwanese person, no matter their political positions of beliefs or party background, is simply a tool."
+"Think of the risks," said Wang Ting-yu, a senior DPP lawmaker who sits on parliament's foreign affairs and defence committee.
+"Any Taiwanese person, no matter their political positions of beliefs or party background, is simply a tool for the Chinese Communists."

 - READ MORE ON: